DevUP-Solutions/devup-solutions.github.io/_posts/2022-09-30-apimanagement-authorizations copy.markdown

 </policies>
 {% endhighlight %}

 As you can see the policy is much easier to understand and work with.
 We get dedicated resources in *API Management* to work with and that also makes the deployment much better and easier.
-The authorzation handles the renew and caching of the token that we previously needed to manage ourselves.
+The authorization handles the renew and caching of the token that we previously needed to manage ourselves.

 ### Improvments
 My primary wish for improvements so far is that **Key Vault** will be integrated into the process.
 Since it not at the moment it becomes a bit annoying when i.e. working with grant type **Client credentials** since we don't want these credentials stored and managed manually in multiple places.